madprops/gifmaker/README.md

 There are 3 kinds of random formats: `[random]`, `[RANDOM]`, and `[Random]`.

-The replaced word will use the casing of those.
+The replaced word will use the case of those.

 For example `[RANDOM]` might be `PLANET`.